roman-milk/roman-milk.github.io/a-secretary-changed.md

  Mistress Jane has such wonderful plans for Ashley.

  Leaving the salon, I have to admit I felt a bit different.
 I don't know what came over me, but my hair looked the same.
 My nails were done nicely, a sweet pink color on my fingers and little toes.
-Report_Story #2